 The Smallest Weight Loss Can Improve Fertility

-Simply stated, lose weight.
+Simply stated, if you are experiencing difficulty conceiving, lose weight.
 It only takes a 5% weight loss to positively affect things like Insulin resistance, androgen ratios, and reproductive system dysfunction and fertility.
 If we are talking about just the benefits of losing weight in anyone at any age, adolescents with PCOS have been found to have better hormone levels in Testosterone, Androstenedione, and Cortisol.
 If you are struggling with obesity, consider getting expert help from our wellness service or weight loss specialist.

 Fertility and Sugar

-For men, drinking sugary drinks meant slowed sperm motility, decreased sperm concentration and even a decrease in total sperm count.
-They also found that when men consumed those caffeinated energy and soft drinks, they might experience decreased fertility issues too.
+For men, drinking sugary drinks means slowed sperm motility, decreased sperm concentration and even a decrease in total sperm count.
+Studies also found that when men consumed caffeinated energy and soft drinks, they might experience decreased fertility issues too.

 Everyday Factors Linked To Infertility

 Diet sodas are no better when it comes to trying to get pregnant.
-Diet soda have been found to help destroy the DNA in cells.
-Artificial sweeteners have been found to be concerning with health concerns that lie outside the realm of conceiving, but who wants to take the chance?
+These supposedly “healthier” alternatives to regular soda have been implicated in the destruction of the DNA in cells.
+Artificial sweeteners have been found to be problematic with health concerns that lie outside the realm of conceiving, but who wants to take the chance?

-Cell phones can hinder a couples chances of getting pregnant too.
+Cell phones can hinder a couple’s chances of getting pregnant too.
 The recommendation is to avoid putting them in the pockets of your pants.
-Keep them away from the genital area all together.
+Keep them away from the genital area altogether.

 Find A Natural Fertility Specialist